Hanro50/GMLL/README.md

 installForge();
 //Gets the login token for use in launching the game const token = wrapper.msmc2token(await fastLaunch("raw", console.log));
 //GMLL uses the concept of instances.
-Essentially containerised minecraft installations const i = new instance({ version: "1.18.1" });
+Essentially containerized minecraft installations const i = new instance({ version: "1.18.1" });
 //Save the instance for use later, will go into more detail in later parts of the docs i.save();